-In our opinion, the accounting and other records required by the Act to be kept by the Company have been properly kept in accordance with the provisions of the Act, and the Charities Act and Regulations.
+In our opinion, the accounting and other records required by the Company have been properly kept in accordance with the provisions of the Companies Act, and the Charities Act and Regulations.

-During the course of our audit, nothing has come to our attention to cause us to believe that:
+During the course of our audit, nothing has come to our attention that causes us to believe that during the year:

-- (a) the use of donation moneys was not in accordance with the objectives of the Company as required under Regulation 11 of the Charities (Institutions of a Public Character) Regulations; and - (b) the Company has not complied with the requirements of Regulation 15 (fund-raising expenses) of the Charities (Institutions of a Public Character) Regulations.
+- (a) the Company has not used the donation moneys in accordance with the objectives as required under Regulation 11 of the Charities (Institutions of a Public Character) Regulations; and - (b) the Company has not complied with the requirements of Regulation 15 of the Charities (Institutions of a Public Character) Regulations.

-KPMG LLP '
+KPMG LLP

-Public Accountants and
+Public Accountants and Chartered Accountants

-Chartered Accountants
+Singapore

-Singapore 12 September 2022
+12 September 2024

-Statement of financial position As at 31 March 2022
+Statement of financial position As at 31 March 2024